Bryl33t/ftp_client/README.md

          stores the file.
-A source-code file will usually be stored on an IBM Mainframe in fixed length records but on a DEC TOPS-20 as a stream of characters partitioned into lines, for example by <CRLF>.
+A source-code file will usually be stored on an IBM Mainframe in fixed length records but on a DEC TOPS-20 as a stream of characters partitioned into lines, for example by &lt;CRLF&gt;.
 If the transfer of files between such disparate sites is to be useful, there must be some way for one site to recognize the other's assumptions about the file.